MOEAFramework/MOEAFramework/docs/writingNativeProblem.md

 }
 ```

-Since we already specified the lower and upper bounds when generating the template, we are done.
-However, if you
+Since this function has a single decision variable, we are fine to use the lower and upper bounds we provided when
-do need more control over the decisions variables, they are defined in `TestProblem.java`.
+generating the template files.
+However, if you need to supply different bounds, edit `TestProblem.java` and make
+the required changes.

-## Compiling and Testing
+### Step 3 - Compiling and Testing

 After saving these changes, we can use the provided Makefile to compile the code by running: